Edward2k/textAdventure/docs/assignment3.md

 Similar to **Readthread**, this is instantiated by **PlayerClient**, and needs to be linked to the **Interface** to read data.

-##### Interface
+<h5 id="whyInterface">Interface

-Why in the heck do we want a GUI for a text-based game.
-Well, we designed this design thinking of how this framework could be used by other developers who want to mod the codebase.
-If a developer wants to create a feature where all Users currently logged into the server and their positions is made in a new window to the left of the text, that is possible.
+Why in the heck do we want a GUI for a text-based game?
+Well, we designed this system thinking of how this framework could be used by other developers who want to modify the codebase.
+If a developer wants to create a feature where all users currently logged into the server and their positions is made in a new window to the left of the text, that is possible by simply adding a new window.
 The multiplayer aspect of this game made it a non-conventional text game, and thus called for non-conventional features.

 *<u>messages: JTextArea</u>* is the window ontop of *userInput* which displays messages from the *Socket*